 Nandavanam’s ambit of activities has grown overtime.
 The following are some:

-Eco-friendly Project: It highlights the importance of protecting the environment and takes meaningful steps by planting native tree saplings with the help of school children in collaboration with the District Education Department at Thiruvannamalai.
+Eco-friendly Project: It highlights the importance of protecting the environment and takes meaningful steps by planting native tree saplings with the help of school children.
+The project also creates and maintains mini urban forests in Chennai city.

 …this is their ardent endeavor, and this is their passion at Nandavanam!